JohnnyRacket/hatch/README.md

 ### Notes on the UI-Routing

 UI routing is strict - for static files to be accessible from the web, place them in src/assets exclusively.

+### Notes on handling updates to package.json

+Volumes are cached and kept around even after docker containers are killed.
+To update the dependencies of the react app, update package.json appropriately, and run docker volumes rm hatch_node_modules before running docker-compose up --build.